Didicoolum, South Australia: Location

 It is at an altitude of 32.59 metres above sea level, and is in the Hundred of Petherick.

 Name

 The name Didicoolum is considered to be derived from the Aboriginal word didikalam, referring to waterholes.
 However Professor Norman Tindale believed it is related it to tartankaram, referring to a smoke fire of the ancestral being, Karam.

+Mining Activities

+Gold drew the attention of gold prospectors as early as 1886, and in 1899 a vein of goldbearing quartz was discovered which raised hopes for the further expansion of gold mining activities in the South-East of Australia.
+However, the search quickly turned to the discovery of petroleum between Lake Albert station and Didicoolum station.